azrafe7/punk.fx/WIKI.md

 In the next sections a more in-depth view of the package classes will be shown, documenting their role in the framework and how to take advantage of their methods/properties.

+**Note:** although not all lib classes are listed below, you can easily work out how the non-listed ones operate, as most of them have very similar features (i.e.: once you get how FXImage works, then using FXSpritemap, FXLayer, etc. is a snap; same with FXList and EntityList).

 <a id="FXImage"></a>